hemachandra0801/text-editor/README.md

 # text-editor
-Created a text editor in C++ that supports syntax highlighting and searching
+Created a text editor in C that supports syntax highlighting and searching